-Dr. Riley is a contributing faculty member in the School of Counseling at Walden.
-She has over 16 years of experience in counselor education and supervision.
-She earned a master's degree in secondary school guidance and a doctorate in counselor education from the University of South Carolina.
+Dr. Riley is a core faculty member in the School of Counseling at Walden.
+She has over 17 years of experience in counselor education and supervision.
+She earned a doctorate in counselor education, a master's degree in secondary school guidance from the University of South Carolina, and a bachelor's degree in psychology from Yale University.
 In addition to teaching, Dr. Riley's research interests include autism advocacy and counseling interventions for families with children diagnosed with autism.
 Dr. Riley is a Licensed Professional Counselor, Certified Professional Counselor Supervisor, and a National Certified Counselor.
 She maintains a private practice where her clinical areas of focus include depression, anxiety, family dynamics, career transitions, and counselor supervision.

 Riley, L. J. (2019).
-Meeting families where they are: Using ethcially appropriate counseling interventions for familes with children with autism spectrum disorder..
-Southeastern Training Institute.
+Meeting families where they are: Using ethically appropriate counseling interventions for families with children with autism spectrum disorder..
+Southeastern Training Institute

 Riley, L. J. (2021).
 Foundations of Clinical Supervision..
 Licensed Professional Counseling Association of Georgia